Jindey014/Server-Visualization/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Offline Server Visualization
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+This is an app to visualize the server setup all over Nepal

 ## Demo App